by Michael Maciel

 Does the word “control” bother you?
 Sounds like hubris, doesn’t it, as if we have any say over what the universe does or doesn’t do.
 But, what’s the alternative?
 Going with the flow doesn’t seem to work, not when we’re in turbulent waters—our lives hardly resemble a slow-moving stream.
 They’re more like white water rapids punctuated by waterfalls and unexpected tributaries, some of which are dead ends.
-Going with the flow is a pipe dream, is it not?
+Going with the flow can be a pipe dream, can it not?

 The only time going with the flow makes sense is when we set our sights on a goal and then hand it over to God to direct us to it according to divine wisdom and right action.
 But unless we aim at something, there is no flow, only chaos.

 The word “sin” comes from a Greek word, “harmartia.”
 Webster’s Dictionary defines it thus:

 “Harmartia arose from the Greek verb hamartanein, meaning ‘to miss the mark’ or ‘to err.’
 Aristotle introduced the term in the Poetics to describe the error of judgment which ultimately brings about the tragic hero’s downfall.
 As you can imagine, the word is most often found in literary criticism.
 However, news writers occasionally employ the word when discussing the unexplainable misfortune or missteps of übercelebrities regarded as immortal gods and goddesses before being felled by their own shortcomings.”